roseTech/storycoder.dev/Sharing_Is_Caring/Sharing_Is_Caring_Story.md

 Santa, together with his elves, decides that after coding this story, they would put all their foods on the table and share.
 And the moral of the story is: Sharing is caring!

-See example below:

-- Cody takes two cookies from Lousia
-- Noisy takes two cookies from Buildy
-- Singy takes two Cookies from Drinky
-- Louisa takes two cookies from Sleppy
-- Buildy takes two cookies from Calcy
-- Sneaky takes two cookies from Calcy

---> All in all 2x6 cookies have been stolen (=12 cookies); 1/6 of this amount (= 2 cookies) gets eaten; so 10 stolen cookies remain, which are equally distributed among the cooky thieves: 10/6 = 1.66

-In the end:
-- Cody has: 100 + 2 + 1.66  cookies
-- Noisy has: 100 + 2 + 1.66  cookies
-- Singy has: 100 + 2 + 1.66  cookies
-- Louisa has: 100 - 2 + 2 + 1.66 cookies
-- Buildy has: 100 - 2 + 2 + 1.66 cookies
-- Sneaky has: 100 - 2 + 2 + 1.66 cookies
-- Sleepy has: 100 - 2 cookies
-- Calcy has: 100 - 2 cookies
-- Drinky: 100 - 2 cookies

-And then the next task is repeated in a similar way.

 # Take a Guess.
 Non-Codable Questions: